 I’ve always tried to surround myself with friendly and compassionate people, regardless of race.
 All the hate is only dividing the races and Americans.
 Nothing improves.
 Nothing changes.
 Or at least nothing gets better.
-Hate only feeds more hate.
+Hate just feeds more hate.

 We’ve tried it the other ways.
 How about giving my way a chance?
 Humane people unite against the others.
 Forget color, culture and everything else.
 Decent people must embrace each other, unconditionally and without reservation.
 I promise you won’t regret the decision.
-Of all the choices I ever made, embracing and loving marvelous souls of all color remains one of my best.
+Of all the choices I ever made, welcoming and loving marvelous souls of all color remains one of my best.

 Note: I will continue to blog about race and bigotry.
 If we don’t end systematic prejudice and exclusive rights, these social and institutional sins threaten all the people I hold dear.
 If the dividers threaten everybody I hold dear; they also threaten your loved ones.